IPP 2 – Use and Disclosure

 - in reporting the organisation’s concerns to relevant persons or authorities.

-Misconduct may also be considered unlawful if it involves conduct that may result in the imposition of a penalty or other sanction, such as the types of misconduct29 set out in the Public Administration Act 2004 (see the following Case Study 2M for more information).
+Misconduct may also be considered unlawful if it involves conduct that may result in the imposition of a penalty or other sanction, such as the types of misconduct set out in the Public Administration Act 2004 (Vic).35 See Case Study 2P for more information.

-Case Study 2R: Disclosure during investigation of serious misconduct allegations30
+Case Study 2P: Disclosure during investigation of serious misconduct allegations36

 The Complainant, an employee of the Organisation, was the subject of serious misconduct allegations.
 The Organisation disclosed personal information (including his bank account and holiday and sick leave details) about the employee to an external investigator for the purposes of enquiring into the alleged misconduct.
 The Organisation also appointed a review panel to independently assess the investigator’s report.